Upper GI Endoscopy

 - stop any bleeding.

-- perform other procedures, such as opening up strictures.
+- perform other procedures, such as opening up narrow sections of the esophagus.

-The upper GI endoscopy most often takes between 15 and 30 minutes.
-The endoscope does not interfere with your breathing, and many people fall asleep during the procedure.
+The upper GI endoscopy typically takes between 10 to 20 minutes.1 The endoscope does not interfere with your breathing.
+Many people fall asleep during the procedure.

 What should I expect after an upper GI endoscopy?